-- 5.12.2.
-In the present case, the SPVs operate and maintain the project facilities in accordance with the terms and conditions under the relevant concession agreement(s).
-During the concession period, the SPVs operate and maintain the road asset and earn revenues either through: - (a) Annuity payments that are predetermined; or - (b) Charges, fees or tolls generated from the Toll SPVs or - (c) Annuity payments and O&M payments that are predetermined. - 5.12.3.
-The amount of annuity payments and O&M payments are pre-determined and the charges, fees or tolls that they may collect are notified by the relevant government authority, which are usually revised annually as specified in the relevant concessions and toll notifications.
+5.12.2 In the present case, the SPVs operate and maintain the project facilities in accordance with the terms and conditions under the relevant concession agreement.
+During the concession period, the SPVs operate and maintain the road asset and earns revenue through Charges and collection of user fee in the form of Toll revenue.
+The charges, fees or tolls that may be collected are notified by relevant government authority, which are usually revised annually as specified in the relevant concessions and toll notifications.
 In such scenario, the true worth of the business is reflected in its future earning capacity rather than the cost of the project.
-Accordingly, I have not considered the cost approach for the current valuation exercise. - 5.12.4.
-In the present case, the SPVs operates and maintains the project facilities in accordance with the terms and conditions under the relevant concession agreement.
-During the concession period, the SPVs operates and maintains the road asset and earns revenue through annuity payments that are pre-determined as per the respective concession agreement.
-In such scenario, the true worth of the business is reflected in its future earning capacity rather than the cost of the project.
-Accordingly, I have not considered the cost approach for the current valuation exercise.
+Accordingly, I have not considered the cost approach for the current valuation exercise..